uqfoundation/pathos/README.md

 * `pathos_server.py`                   [launch a remote RPC server]
 * `tunneled_pathos_server.py`          [launch a tunneled remote RPC server]

-Typing `--help` as an argument to any of the above three scripts will print out an instructive help message.
+Typing `--help` as an argument to any of the above scripts will print out an instructive help message.

 Citation